reedhhw/bridgefy-ios-developer-1/README.md

 ### iOS Simulator

-The framework is not currently supported on the iOS Simulator.
+The framework isn't currently supported on the iOS Simulator.
 The framework includes desktop architectures, so the examples or the framework integrated in your project will compile, but the BFTransmitter instance would not be started.

 ### Save state

-If the app is closed and the BFTransmitter instance is not stopped before, `saveState:` method cleans and saves some control data (cache).
-The use is not mandatory, but is recommended stop the transmitter or call this method before the app is closed.
+If the app is closed and the BFTransmitter instance isn't stopped before, `saveState:` method cleans and saves some control data (cache).
+The use isn't mandatory, but it's recommended to stop the transmitter or call this method before the app is closed.

 ### Dictionaries

 In order to send a dictionary (see example of the step `4.
-Send data`, variable `payload`), its components must be JSON encodable, it also can include binary buffers (NSData objects) as values for a key.
-The main reason of this is that the receiver could be an android device that could not decode objects like UIImage, UIFont, etc.
+Send data`, variable `payload`), its components must be JSON encodable.
+It can also include binary buffers (NSData objects) as values for a key.
+The main reason of this is that the receiver could be an Android device that could not decode objects like UIImage, UIFont, etc.

 Some examples of valid and invalid dictionaries: